GateNLP/StanceClassifier/README.md

 # StanceClassifier
 Stance Classifier for the WeVerify project

-This is a re-implementation of Aker et al. (2017) "Simple Open Stance Classification for Rumour Analysis" (LINK[https://arxiv.org/pdf/1708.05286.pdf]).
-We replaced the Bag-of-words and BROWN features with GloVe[https://nlp.stanford.edu/projects/glove/] embeddings (twitter embeddings with 200 dimensions).
+This is a re-implementation of Aker et al. (2017) ["Simple Open Stance Classification for Rumour Analysis"](https://arxiv.org/pdf/1708.05286.pdf).
+We replaced the Bag-of-words and BROWN features with [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) (twitter embeddings with 200 dimensions).

 ## Configuration
     1) Requirements: